iamkirankumaryadav/GenAI/README.md

 - **Regularization Term:** Encourages the latent representation to be a continuous probability distribution.
 - This regularization term ensures that the VAE can generate new data points that are similar to the training data.

+### Applications:
+- Image generation, data denoising, anomaly detection, etc.

 ### Foundation Models
 - The building blocks for generative AI applications.
-- A versatile and powerful base that can be customized for specific tasks across different data types (Text, Image, Video, Audio, etc)
+- A versatile and powerful base that can be customized for specific tasks across different data types (text, image, video, audio, etc)
 - They can be trained on various data types (text, code, images) and then adapted for specific tasks, like writing different creative text formats or generating images based on a description.

 **How does the foundation model work?**